-Ensure all our attendance work liaises closely with the DSL and Head of School Support.
+Ensure all our attendance work liaises closely with the DSL.

 Adapt our attendance monitoring on an individual basis to ensure the safety of each child at our school

 Demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'.